 Industry Insights, Net 30: Vendors

-Demystifying Supply Chain Tiers and Net 30 Vendors: A Guide for Businesses of All Sizes
+What Is the Multi-Tier Supply Chain and Net 30 Vendors?
+A Guide for Businesses of All Sizes

 Imagine your supply chain as a pyramid where each tier represents a stage in the journey of a product from raw material extraction to reaching the end consumer.
 At the base, we have Tier 3, comprising raw material suppliers who are the backbone of any product development process.
 Moving up, Tier 2 suppliers provide essential components or materials to Tier 1 suppliers, who are your direct vendors, forming the crux of your supply operations.